rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

 ## codegen-units

-This flag controls how many code generation units the crate is split into.
+This flag controls the maximum number of code generation units the crate is split into.
 It takes an integer greater than 0.

 When a crate is split into multiple codegen units, LLVM is able to process them in parallel.
 Increasing parallelism may speed up compile times, but may